yukun-dong/how-to/[Document]-Add-single-sign-on-(Preview-feature).md

     this.dialog.addCommand("ShowUserPhoto", new RegExp("photo\s*.*"), showUserImage, scope);
     ```

-1. Register your command in the Teams app manifest.
-Open 'templates/appPackage/manifest.template.json', and add following lines under `command` in `commandLists` of your bot:
+1. Register your command in the Teams application manifest.
+Open 'templates/appPackage/manifest.template.json' and add following lines under `command` in `commandLists`:

     ```
     {